-Co-debtor, guarantor, and rental insurance in Colombia: differences and which one is best
+Co-debtor, guarantor, and rental insurance in Colombia: differences and which one is better

-Don't know the difference between a co-debtor, a guarantor, and rental insurance in Colombia?
-This guide explains each figure, what it implies for both tenant and landlord, and what to do if you don't have access to any of them.
+Don't know the difference between a co-debtor, a guarantor, and a rental insurance policy in Colombia?
+This guide explains each figure, what it implies for tenants and landlords, and what to do if you don't have access to any of them.

 IDIOMA DEL ARTÍCULO